Retky/CatalogueOfThings/README.md

   - In the top-right corner of the page, click Fork
   - Work in the forked repository

+- In your local path, where you have your repo cloned:
+  - Run the command `bundle install`
+  - After the dependencies are installed proceed:
+  - Start the program with ruby main.rb

 ## Authors

 👤 **Teshome Kurabachew**